The technical problem behind Sociail is not "add AI to chat."

 A founder memo.
 A launch brief.
 A customer summary.
 A technical plan.
 A decision record.
 An execution checklist.

 The architecture needs to support the movement from conversation to artifact without losing source context.
 This is where many AI tools fall short.
-They generate a polished answer, but the team cannot see how it connects to the room's history or whether it has become the current version of truth.
+They generate a polished answer, but the team cannot see how it connects to the room's history or whether it has become the current reviewed artifact.

 Sociail should make that transition explicit.